UstadMobile/UstadMobile/test-end-to-end/test-descriptions/005_005_users_can_add_external_links_as_post_on_discussion_board_test_description.md

 56. Click on "Post" button.
 57. Verify the post is visible.
 58. Clear the app storage.
-59. Login as student user.
+59. Login to the app using the student username and password.
 60. Click on courses.
 61. Click on course name.
 62. Click on the existing discussion board.